 Pop the top manifold off of the cartridge(s).
 Now you can remove the cartridge.
 Don’t be lazy and leave the cartridge in the tank.
 Lift it out and set it down someplace where you can clean it thoroughly.
 Use moderate water pressure, but don’t go crazy with a pressure washer and your most aggressive tip.
 That will only risk ruining the bands that hold the pleats in place.

-You can also consider purchasing a wand with a brush attached that is specifically designed for cleaning filter cartridges.
+You can also consider purchasing a wand with a brush attached designed explicitly for cleaning filter cartridges.

 While everything is disassembled, inspect the rest of the innards of your tank for signs of wear or impending issues.
 Finally, reinstall the cartridge(s), reassemble the filter, and turn the pump back on.
 Leave the pressure relief valve open during startup so the air trapped in the tank can escape.
 When water begins to spurt from the valve, close it off.

-Some pool owners make the grid cleaning process a little easier on themselves by rotating cartridges.
+By rotating cartridges, some pool owners make the grid cleaning process a little easier.
 If you have a spare set, you can just swap them out quickly and clean them at your leisure, which also minimizes downtime.

 Need Some Maintenance Help?